doctoon/boyclicker/README.md

 # boyclicker

-## Changelog
-MORE COMING SOON !!
-# Update 1.3
-added achievements, more sounds, sillified the remaining text elements.
+a game where you click a boykisser thats where the name comes from mrow

-### achivmnets >w<
+## achivmnets >w<
 #### CLIK COUNTR ACHIVMNETS:
 firs clik!! - clik the boykisr<br>
 firs hundrd cliks :3 - get a hunrd cliks!<br>